 In Abitron Austria GmbH v.
-Hetronic International, Inc., 600 U.S. (2023), infra this Supplement Chapter 6.A., the Supreme Court held that the Lanham Act is not extraterritorial, and that "use in commerce" within the meaning of the statute is limited to domestic use in U.S. commerce.
+Hetronic International, Inc., 600 U.S. 412 (2023), infra this Supplement Chapter 6.A., the Supreme Court held that the Lanham Act is not extraterritorial, and that "use in commerce" within the meaning of the statute is limited to domestic use in U.S. commerce.
+After Abitron, both the 4th Circuit's and the 9th Circuit's expansive constructions of "use in commerce" seem doubtful.